CC-Digital-Innovation/reconcile-snow-prtg/README.md

 ```
 A few things to highlight in the Ingress:
 * The cluster, certificate issuer was already [created](https://cert-manager.io/docs/configuration/acme/#creating-a-basic-acme-issuer) and is named `letsencrypt`.
 Adding it to the `metadata.annotations` and `spec.tls` will configure it to automatically provide TLS support.
-* Traefik's Ingress Controller provides useful annotations like HTTP->HTTPS redirects and path rewrites, which is stripping the extra path (in this case `/xsautomate`) for the interals to use properly).
+* Traefik's Ingress Controller provides useful annotations like HTTP->HTTPS redirects and path rewrites, which is stripping the extra path (in this case `/xsautomate`) for the interals to use properly.

 All manifests can be created using `kubectl apply -f <filename>`.